Fey railway station

 Fey railway station (Halte de Fey) is a railway station in the municipality of Fey, in the Swiss canton of Vaud.
 It is located on the Lausanne–Bercher line of the Chemin de fer Lausanne-Échallens-Bercher (LEB).
+The station has a single track and platform.

+Fey station opened to service in 1889, as an intermediate station on the Compagnie du Central Vaudois line between Échallens and Bercher stations.
+Although the Central Vaudois was nominally an independent company, its line was operated by the Lausanne-Échallens line, with which it connected at Échallens.
+The two lines merged as the LEB in 1913, and were electrified in 1935.

 Services

 As of the December 2023 timetable change the following services stop at Fey: